 The red swelling mass is actually the gland that normally sits on the inside of the dog’s eyelid.
-While in its normal position, the gland produces tear fluids that help lubricate the eye and protect it from over drying and scratching on the cornea.
+While in its normal position, the gland produces tear fluids that help lubricate the eye and protect it from over-drying and scratching the cornea.

 This ailment can be seen in either just one or both eyes.
 It should be noted that if it befalls one eye, it usually doesn’t take long for the other to start to develop the same issue.